xcp-ng/xcp-ng-org/docs/additionalpackages.md

 ### 2. Prefer additional packages from XCP-ng's own repositories

-We offer a number of additional packages ranging from [ZFS support](https://github.com/xcp-ng/xcp/wiki/ZFS-on-XCP-ng), [newer drivers](https://github.com/xcp-ng/xcp/wiki/Kernel-modules-policy#how-to-use-alternate-or-additional-modules) or [newer kernel](https://github.com/xcp-ng/xcp/wiki/Alternate-kernel), to small utilities such as `vim`, `joe`, `iperf`, `mc`, etc.
+We offer a number of additional packages ranging from [ZFS support](https://github.com/xcp-ng/xcp/wiki/ZFS-on-XCP-ng), [newer drivers](hardware.md#alternate-drivers) or [newer kernel](hardware.md#alternate-kernel), to small utilities such as `vim`, `joe`, `iperf`, `mc`, etc.).

-A list of such utilities is available at https://github.com/xcp-ng/xcp/issues/56#issuecomment-480337976.
+A list of such utilities is available at <https://github.com/xcp-ng/xcp/issues/56#issuecomment-480337976>.
 It is a wishlist from the community.
 The "action" column will tell you if the utility is available in XCP-ng repositories.

 Packages installed from our repositories are:
 * tested